The 7-bit Internet

 History and itself

-I’m writing this with the HTTP 2.0 draft in mind, which introduces undue complexity in the HTTP protocol to satisfy what are essentially the needs of a small group of very influential players, but rather than trying to predict the future by looking into a crystal ball, you can see how this principle affects Web development by looking into a mirror pointed towards the present.
+I’m writing this with the HTTP 2.0 draft in mind, which introduces undue complexity in the HTTP protocol to satisfy what are essentially the needs of a small group of very influential players1, but rather than trying to predict the future by looking into a crystal ball, you can see how this principle affects Web development by looking into a mirror pointed towards the present.

 Consider, for example, Web-based APIs, which are my current obsession.
 On one hand, you have REST, a simple set of principles that underscores the very fabric of the Web itself.
 Used properly, it has the amazing property of being both powerful and very simple to understand.

 Contrast that with SOAP, which is nominally text based, but is orders of magnitude more complex than REST because it is built with the idea that humans will never really have to read or understand it.
-I’ve been in this business for two decades, and the only way I know to hand-debug a SOAP transaction is with a hammer and a straitjacket.
+I’ve been in this business for two decades, and the only way I know to hand-debug a SOAP transaction is with a hammer and a straitjacket2.
 Heck, I’ll take an old-school EDI transaction over SOAP any day.

 The real tragedy is that so many people don’t seem to understand how important this is.
 Obscurity and obsessive abstraction are two of the worst problems that affect software development; they combine into a form of wilful ignorance that makes us write crappy code.
 Make it stop.